 - If you use our affiliate links (example: Priceline, Orbitz, Expedia, TripAdvisor) when you begin your airfare or hotel booking, this site receives compensation from those companies for sending you there.
 You’ll see these links in most of the travel deal posts.
 Whether you use our links to get there from here is up to you.
 I appreciate that you’re here enjoying the site in either case.

 - Most posts will have a “Load Comments” button.
 By default, comments are not loaded until you choose to load them.

 - If you want Houston airfare deals, check out Escape Houston, our sister site.

 - If you want Austin or San Antonio airfare deals, check out Escape ATX, another sister publication.

-- If you want New York, Chicago, Milwaukee, or Los Angeles airfare deals, we host those cities on Escape Flights.
+- If you want New York, Chicago, Milwaukee, Seattle, Portland, Los Angeles, or Denver airfare deals, we host those cities on Escape Flights.